boocs/ue4-intellisense-fixes/README.md

 **Note:** Check out the Running section of the Readme to take advantage of the smaller Tag Parser cache

 ---
+## 3.5.2 Jan 18, 2023
+- Since it now works correctly changed Mac M1/M2 intellisenseMode default to "macos-clang-arm64" (can be changed in this extension's settings)
+- Fixed async/await in wrong intellisenseMode fix which fixes it
+- Fixed async/await in file watchers

 ## 3.5.1 Jan 18, 2023
 - Fixed Promise function not having await in launch.json fix